simplycycling/pure/README.md

 This is your lucky day.
 You get to help me finish off this stupid game that I play.

-Backstory - I ride alot.
+Backstory - I ride a lot.
 Sometimes I get bored, when I'm riding a road that I've ridden 80 zillion times before.
 So while I'm riding, I look for patterns in the time field of my bike computer (Garmin 705), especially symmetry: 14:41, 1:00:01, things like that.
 And when I'd see these patterns, I'd make a sound in my head, kind of like a video game sound, like when Mario gets